-With climate change and breakneck development wreaking enormous havoc, the lake is now one of the most threatened
+With climate change and breakneck development wreaking enormous havoc, the lake is now one of the most threatened in the world.
+For those depending on it, the stakes couldn't be higher.

+This excerpt is adapted from Troubling the Water: A dying lake and a vanishing world in Cambodia, forthcoming from Potomac Books.
 Feb.
 18, 2020 - Kampong Prak, Cambodia.
 Mok Thien in his floating home. ©Nicolas Axelrod / Ruom